 6. Hellyer County Park (Cottonwood Lake) (San Jose)

-Out of Sunnyvale, plan for about 21 min in the car — makes San Jose a realistic weekday-afternoon option from Sunnyvale.
+Out of Sunnyvale, plan for about 21 min in the car, which makes San Jose an easy weekday-afternoon trip from Sunnyvale.

 Location: 985 Hellyer Ave, San Jose, CA 95111

-Good to know: Cottonwood Lake, stocked rainbow trout Nov–Apr, largemouth bass, catfish, sunfish, Coyote Creek seasonal fishing, trails, playground, picnic areas, restrooms.
+Good to know: Cottonwood Lake, largemouth bass, catfish, sunfish, trails, playground.

 Parent tip: Trout stocking runs November through late April at Cottonwood Lake.
 Creek fishing season is April through November on Coyote Creek.
 The $6 vehicle fee covers the full day including the playground and splash pad (seasonal).
 Less crowded on weekday mornings.